Softabase

 The small business accounting market has clear leaders.
 Understanding their positions helps you shortlist appropriately.

 QuickBooks Online dominates the US market with roughly 80% market share among small businesses using cloud accounting.
 This dominance creates a self-reinforcing advantage: most accountants know QuickBooks, most integrations support it first, and most resources and tutorials assume it.
 The platform is genuinely comprehensive, handling everything from basic invoicing to inventory management to payroll.
 The interface can feel cluttered, and pricing has increased significantly over the years, but QuickBooks remains the default choice for a reason.
+If you find the cost hard to justify, see our QuickBooks alternatives guide for comparable platforms at lower price points.

 Xero positions itself as the modern alternative to QuickBooks, with a cleaner interface and particularly strong international capabilities.
 Multi-currency support is genuinely better than QuickBooks for businesses opereting across borders.
 The ecosystem of add-ons ("apps" in Xero terminology) is robust.
 Xero is the dominant platform in the UK, Australia, and New Zealand, and has been gaining US market share steadily.
 If you value user experience and international features, Xero deserves serious consideration.